openedx/edx-documentation/en_us/course_authors/source/running_course/course_grades.rst

   with a grade of 65 has earned 65% of the credit in the course, and a student with a grade of 100 has earned 100%.

+* If cohorts are used in the course, a **Cohort Name** column indicates the name of the cohort that each student belongs to, including the default cohort.
+The column is empty for students who are not yet assigned to a cohort.

+* If content experiments are used in the course, an **Experiment Group** column indicates the name of the experiment group that each student belongs to within a group configuration.
+The column heading includes the name of the group configuration.
+The column is empty for students who are not assigned to an experiment group.
+If you have more than one experiment group configuration in your course, you see one column for each group configuration.

 * To filter the data that displays you can use the **Search students** option.
   This option is case-sensitive and limits the rows shown in the gradebook to usernames that match your entry.

 .. _check_student_progress: